Visual Inspiration from Joanna Gaines – Brown Terracotta Tiles

 Also, because unsealed Saltillo tile is porous, it will likely take several coats of stain & sealer to get the job done.
 Between the experimentation process, materials, and labor to complete this task, it is expensive and leaves a lot of margin for error.

-We produce Manganese Saltillo tile to have warm tones of brown and terracotta shades.
+This brown terracotta tile has warm tones of brown, gray, and brick red shades.
 You can see the resemblance between this Octagon Saltillo tile floor and the Joanna Gaines Saltillo Tile floor.